tinatran274/healthyplus_web/README.md

-# HEALTHYPLUS - PROJECT XÂY DỰNG TRANG WEB HỖ TRỢ CHẾ ĐỘ ĂN LÀNH MẠNH
+# HEALTHYPLUS - PROJECT BUILDING WEBSITE SUPPORTING HEALTHY DIET

-## Công nghệ:
+## Technologies:
+Front-end: Reactjs
-Reactjs, Firebase
+Database: Firebase

+## In the project directory, you can run:

+npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.